Hippo and a polar bear on light green background. Text: Hippo vs Polar Bear

 However, I never want to witness a battle between a Hippopotamus and a Polar Bear.
 It would be pretty gruesome.

 Both these animals are fascinating and deserve our respect.
-If you want to know more about hippos, I have written plenty about them.
+I have written plenty about hippos if you want to know more about them.

 Sharing is a good thing to do!